stonkol/stonkol/README.md

    <h3>Aloha ‽</h3>

    I'm Héctor, from _the other side_ of your screen.
-   Curious about many things from _the other side_.
+   Curious about how things on _the other side_ works.

    `const aloha = ["hello", "love", "goodbye"];`